The annual allowance is a threshold which restricts the amount of pension savings you are allowed each year before tax charges apply.

 What your statement includes

-The scheme will provide you with details of the current year's growth details and that of the three previous years.
+The scheme will provide you with details of the current year's growth and that of the three previous years.
 Unused allowance in these years may be carried forward to offset any tax charge.
-The relevant limit will be detailed against each year (when the limit was previously greater).
+The relevant limit will be detailed against each year (when the limit was previously different).

 Pension input start date

-Pension input start date indicates the beginning of the year being assessed.
+Pension input start date indicates the beginning of the tax year being assessed.

 Pension input end

-Pension input end date indicates the end of the year being assessed.
+Pension input end date indicates the end of the tax year being assessed.